SIDDHESH-cyber/Zoology-Animal-Classification/Run/README.md

-# Use This Script To Run The Application
+# Use This Script To Run The Application (Read Below For Details)

 # NOTE : Keep Both The Files On Desktop (Not Inside The Folder)